EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Kosher rules are much broader and stricter than Halal.
 - McDonald's thrives because they are proportionally less likely to be vetoed in a group setting.
 - Genes follow a majority rule, languages follow the minority rule.
 - Kurt Godel started arguing about the intolerant-tolerant incoherence of the US Constitution during his naturalization exam.
-Einstein his witness saved him.
+Einstein, his witness, saved him.
 - The Romans judged their political system by asking not whether it made sense but whether it worked.
 - A free person does not need to win arguments, just win.